 Descriptions of Special Topics and Seminar Courses

-An exploration of the history and richness of the African American culture following their migration and settlement in Harlem in the 1920s.
-This cultural journey engages students in social discourse and critical analysis as they become immersed in the writings, artwork and music of that era.
+An exploration into the history and richness of the contributions made toward literature, art and music following the migration and settlement of African Americans in Harlem in the 1920s.
+This cultural journey offers students the opportunity to engage in activities of social discourse and creative reflection as they become immersed in the writings, artwork and music of that era.

 History 480 THE AGE OF JEFFERSON AND JACKSON

 We will investigate the evolution of American society from the beginnings of the federal republic to the end of the Jacksonian period from 1800-1848.
 We will begin with Jefferson’s democratic vision of American society and government in reaction to the presidencies of George Washington and John Adams.
 We will then examine how this vision informed his actions as president from 1800-1808.
 We will then turn our attention to Andrew Jackson, the symbol for a new age in American politics.
 Special attention will be devoted to the changes in politics and culture, the emergence of new and more active abolitionist movement and the underground railroad.

 This course will enlighten students about the individual leaders who perpetrated and the social climate that supported these genocides, as well as the devastation burdening the survivors.
 Students will come to understand that genocide only succeeds because of the silence of those who knew about it but did nothing to stop it.
 Historical, social, cultural, and political elements will be reviewed and discussed.
 Readings and films — both documentary and theatrical — will be used in this investigation.

 INT 270: The History of Women and Work in the United States